A Modern Man’s Guide to Share Wardrobe with Girlfriend

 One of my own earliest memories of sharing clothes with the significant other was wearing my girlfriend’s pleated trousers to college.
 The menswear range retailing in India is barely half as experimental as what women are offered.
 Sharing clothes with girlfriend is guaranteed to elevate your style quotient.
 It’s been more than four years since I first borrowed trousers from my girlfriend.
 Since then, I’ve regularly worn jackets, blazers, sweatshirts, trousers and sweatpants from women’s range.

-We are primarily exposed to conventional norms of gender specific dressing and the idea of borrowing clothes from a woman may seem a little uncomfortable for even many liberal and open-minded men.
+We are primarily exposed to conventional norms of gender specific dressing and the idea of borrowing clothes from a woman may seem a little uncomfortable for most men.
 That’s simply because our personal style is rather evolutionary than revolutionary.
 It takes time like how you slowly got accustomed to wearing skinny jeans or waxing chest hair without the fear of being tagged feminine.
 Ha ha.
 That’s really how fragile gender notions and roles are!
 Something as simple as a colour or grooming can make or break the very foundation of masculinity and femininity.
 Here I list down clothing items from your girlfriend’s wardrobe that you can incorporate in your attire with utmost ease.

 1. Begin With Trousers